100 Points of ID and Other Documents Rental Applications

 Yes, you will need to submit copies of all supporting documents for your application.
 This is for the real estate agency to have on file.
 Check the local Sydney library or Kwik Kopy if you need to make copies.

 If you use 1form and upload photos of all your identification documents, don’t assume the real estate agency will print them up for you.

-To complete your ID check, the real estate agent needs to see the originals.
+To complete your 100 Points of ID Check, the real estate agent needs to see the originals.
 Uploading them to your 1form account gets the application process started, but you’ll need the originals to cross the finish line.

 Documents and range of points for each.